Officers respond to evening shooting in North Charleston

 A short time later, two people presented themselves for treatment at a local express care facility.

-The two individuals, 16-year-old juvenile male and an 18-year-old male, were transported to MUSC for treatment.
+The two individuals, a 16-year-old juvenile and a 15-year-old were transported to MUSC for treatment.

 Officers say there is no available suspect description or additional information to provide at this time.